liangjiandeng/DLPan-Toolbox/README.md

 ## Dataset
-Due to the copyright issue, the datasets used in this GRSM paper are not availabel.
-Therefore, we recommand readers to use the following dataset for pansharpening, both training and testing.
+Due to the copyright issue, the datasets used in this GRSM paper are not available.
+Therefore, we recommend readers use the following dataset for pansharpening, both training and testing.
 The following dataset can be directly applied in our DLPan-Toolbox.

 - [[PanCollection](https://github.com/liangjiandeng/PanCollection)] for multispectral pansharpening
 - [[HyperPanCollection](https://github.com/liangjiandeng/HyperPanCollection)] for hyperspectral pansharpening